pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 ### PRIVILEGE ESCALATION

-Lastly, we have too look for a path to privesec ourseleves to the root user.
+Lastly, we have too look for a path to privesc ourseleves to the root user.
 For this I am using **Linpeas script**.
 It is basically an upgrade to the **Linenum script** with color coded output for severity and cool animation.
-This is the part of _privilege-escalation-awesome-scripts-suite_ which has one for windows too(https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite). \
+This is the part of _privilege-escalation-awesome-scripts-suite_ which also has one for Windows too (https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite). \
-I did a full scan usinfg the -a option.
+I did a full scan using the -a option.
 One can go and read the color output using.\

 ```bash
 less -r output_file